 Technology—The right technical security tools are, of course, critical.
 Technical solutions should be implemented to protect on-prem networks and systems, cloud systems and apps, and all endpoints, i.e. devices, internet of things (IoT), routers, and any other entry points to your networks and systems.
-A Privileged Access Management system and an Identity Access Management system are critical technologies.
+A Privileged Access Management system and an Identity and Access Management (IAM) system are critical technologies.

 Processes—Staying diligent and successfully addressing potential or actual cybersecurity events can only occur if you have taken the time to define and roll out processes that support cybersecurity.
 These processes must be verified and updated regularly.

 People—If the people in your business ecosystem don’t implement the required processes and technology, you won’t be successful.
 Moreover, people are a frequent target of the most common types of cyber attacks.
 So educating everyone inside and who works with your organization and ensuring they follow best practices, such as around password security, is mandatory to protect your organization.

 These cybersecurity tools must be applied to a set of functions, as per the NIST Framework: